tungbq/devops-basics/templates/TOPIC_TEMPLATE.md

 # Why YOUR_TOPIC in DevOps?

-- Discuss the specific role or purpose of YOUR_TOPIC within the DevOps framework.
+- Describe the specific role or purpose of YOUR_TOPIC within the DevOps.

 # Prerequisites (Optional)